MoserMichael/s9k/README.md

   --host HOST, -i HOST  listening on host
   --cert CERT, -r CERT  TLS certifificate file
-  --key KEY, -k KEY     TLS private key file
+  --key KEY, -k KEY     TLS private key file --kubeconfig CONFIG, -f CONFIG
+                        kubeconfig directory (use default if empty) --context CONTEXT, -x CONTEXT
+                        set kubeconfig context to use (use default if empty)
 ```

 ./s9k.sh runs the server, it also creates a self signed certificate for the server, connect to https://localhost:8000 (you get a browser warning on self signed certificates)